 Comprehensive care for orphans, children, and adolescents

-Objective: To provide comprehensive care and treatment for institutionalized orphans, children and adolescents infected with HIV; To build up professional capacity for partners staff and community volunteers for more effective care and services to the target population of children.
+Objective: To provide comprehensive care and treatment for institutionalized orphans, children and adolescents infected with HIV; to build up professional capacity for partner staff and community volunteers for more effective care and services to the target population of children.

-Psychosocial interventions and referral support for at risk children, children and adolescents with disability
+Psychosocial interventions and referral support for at risk children and children and adolescents with disability

 Objective: To provide psychosocial interventions to at-risk children and youth affected by HIV in HCM city, neighboring provinces and An Giang.
 To empower caregivers and local self-help groups for better care and services to the target population of children.
 To contribute to strengthening referrals and services of the children’s network.